ckeditor/ckeditor5-dev/packages/ckeditor5-dev-translations/README.md

 * `findMessages()` — parses a source file and finds messages to be localized, that is calls of the `t()` function.
 * `synchronizeTranslations()` — asynchronously synchronizes generated TypeScript translation files with translation contexts (`contexts.json` files) in the given packages: it creates missing translation files, adds missing entries, and removes unused ones.
 * `moveTranslations()` — asynchronously moves the requested translations and contexts between packages.
+* `readTranslationFile()` — asynchronously reads a generated TypeScript translation file.
+* `serializeTranslationFile()` — serializes a translation dictionary as a generated TypeScript translation file.

 You can read more about localizing the editor in the [Setting the UI language](https://ckeditor.com/docs/ckeditor5/latest/getting-started/setup/ui-language.html) guide.